More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 It also helps if everyone has access to the same data—whether that’s through your CRM or through your digital experience platform, something like FullStory.

-Question 5: How the future of Product-Led Growth looks like?
+Question 5: How the future of Product-Led Go-to-Market looks like?

-In my mind, the future of product-led growth looks like PLG for the B2B Enterprise.
+In my mind, the future of product-led go-to-market (GTM) looks like GTM for the B2B Enterprise.

-We’ll see—and, we’re already seeing—Product Managers and Customer Success come together to champion product-led growth tactics in a shared effort to prevent churn.
+We’ll see—and, we’re already seeing—Product Marketing and Customer Success come together to champion product-led go-to-market plan and tactics in a shared effort to prevent churn.

-Until now, many product leaders dismissed PLG as an approach for startups or small players alone.
+Until now, many product leaders dismissed Product-led GTM as an approach for startups or small players alone.

-The way I see it, PLG is just as crucial when you’re dealing with Enterprise customers.
+The way I see it, Product-led GTM is just as crucial when you’re dealing with Enterprise customers.

 Big companies have turnover.

-When your power user leaves and the person who’s stepping into their shoes comes in to evaluate the stack, your app better be easy to adopt, discover, and—honestly—a tool that everyone loves to use.
+When your power user leaves and the person who’s stepping into their shoes comes in to evaluate the stack, your app better be easy to adopt, discover, and—honestly—a tool that your target audience loves to use.

 Otherwise, it’s on the chopping block as soon as the contract is up.

-At the end of the day, nothing beats a real-life human interaction.
+At the end of the day, no marketing strategy or marketing plan gives a clearer competitive advantage than real-life human interaction.

 Whether you’re in a tiny startup or part of a global Enterprise, the tech stack you use for work should make you feel more human—not less.